hhuslamlab/website/docs/yaml_intro.md

-# working with YAML files
+# Working with YAML files

 # Table of Contents
 - [Introduction](#Introduction)